AkashKhamkar/Sentence-Similarity-Flask-API-/README.md

 <h2> 1. sentence_similarity.py file </h2>

--   I have used "<b>all-MiniLM-L6-v2</b>" model from the Hugging Face library.
+-   I have used pretrained "<b>all-MiniLM-L6-v2</b>" model from the Hugging Face library which is trained on more than 1 billion sentence pairs.
 -   This model basically maps the sentences & paragraphs to a 384 dimensional dense vector space.
 -  This file contains the code for the flask app and api and the model loading and tokenizing as well as generating the output.